 I believe my initial recovery was helped along by my growing interest in Taoist philosophy, Yoga and other forms of spirituality.
 I learned to recognise the importance of the connection of the body, mind and spirit and treating a person as a whole.
 I decided to qualify as a holistic life coach because I wanted to do more than support people emotionally.
 I wanted to be able to help people learn new skills that promote a happier, healthier, more fulfilling lifestyle.

-Now I want to help you live a great life and find your calling.
+Now I want to help you live a life you love and find a satisfying sense of purpose.
 Chronic illness doesn’t have to stand in your way!

 I can help you if: